Build / Lovable

 Richer metadata for specific streams.
 Zero quota.

-Design, save, and list re-runnable tracked queries.
+Design, save, list, and archive re-runnable tracked queries.
 Zero quota.

 Questions builders ask.